neuml/cord19q/tasks/risk-factors.md

 *Mar 03, 2020*<br/>
 - However, we were unable to exclude the possibility that coinfection with other respiratory pathogens may make the patients more susceptible to SARS-CoV-2 infection.<br/>
 - Precautions are Needed for COVID-19 Patients with Coinfection of Common Respiratory Pathogens<br/>
+- There are limited data to address whether coinfection with other respiratory pathogens would affect All rights reserved.<br/>

 [Optimizing diagnostic strategy for novel coronavirus pneumonia, a multi-center study in Eastern China](https://doi.org/10.1101/2020.02.13.20022673)<br/>
 by Jing-Wen Ai; Hao-Cheng Zhang; Teng Xu; Jing Wu; Mengqi Zhu; Yi-Qi Yu; Han-Yue Zhang; Zhongliang Shen; Yang Li; Xian Zhou; Guo-Qing Zang; Jie Xu; Wen-Jing Chen; Yong-Jun Li; De-Sheng Xie; Ming-Zhe Zhou; Jing-Ying Sun; Jia-Zhen Chen; Wen-Hong Zhang<br/>